Troubleshoot Multi-Factor Authentication

 If more than five minutes has elapsed, you will need to log in again and obtain a new code or notification.

 If you are requesting SMS messages, make sure you are not exceeding rate limits.

 If you need to remove or delete MFA from a user in your tenant

-If you need to remove, delete, or reset MFA for a user, you may follow the instructions here to reset MFA.
+If you need to remove, delete, or reset MFA for a user, you should reset MFA.

 SMS message rate limits

 If you attempt to send more than ten SMS messages to your device within one hour, you will see an error message about a rate limit exception.

 When you exceed your messaging limit, you'll need to wait at least an hour after your request for your first message before requesting another.
 You will receive an additional attempt after the passage of each additional hour.